-Object tive B1.A Non-rural Areas To give effect to State Environmental Planning Policy (Vegetation in Nor Rural Areas) 2017 by listing those trees or other vegetation that require approval Requi rement B1.1 ng approval ified in Column 2 is proposed, an applicant must attain the type specified in Column 1 except for an activity where no Colum Requi n 1 - Approv red al Type Column 2 - Tree Management Activity Native approv Vegetation Pa anel Clearing of native vegetation that exceeds is subject to the biodiversity offset scheme threshold as specified in the Biodiversity Conservation Act 2016 Council issued permit oit Removal or pruning of a tree or other vegetation where height exceeds 30 mm; or Removal or pruning of a tree or other vegetation, irrespective of the size, that is: a NSW Christmas Bush (Ceratopetalum gummiferum); a Cabbage Tree Palm (Livistona australis); a species listed under the Biodiversity Conservation Act 2016; listed under the register of significant trees3 part of a heritage item, heritage conservation area, Aboriginal object or Aboriginal place of significance, which Council is satisfied: is of a minor nature or is for the maintenance of that item, area, object or place; and will not adversely affect the significant of that item, area, object or place.
-Council issued development consent lopment Removal or pruning of a tree or other vegetation that forms part of a heritage item , heritage conservation area , Aboriginal object or Aboriginal place of significance, which Council is not satisfied: • is of a minor nature or is for the maintenance of that item; area, object or place; and will not adversely affect the significance of that item, area object or place Note: A development application will need to be lodged Council approval is not required Removal or pruning of a tree or other vegetation:
+Object tive B1.A Non-rural Areas To give effect to State Environmental Planning Policy (Vegetation in Non-Rural Areas) 2017 by listing those trees or other vegetation that require approval Requi rement B1.1 Where any activity specified in Column 2 is proposed, an applicant must attain the corresponding approval type specified in Column 1 except for an activity where no approval is required.
+Colum Requi n 1 - Approv red al Type Column 2 - Tree Management Activity Native approv Vegetation Pa val anel Clearing of native vegetation that exceeds is subject to the biodiversity offset scheme threshold as specified in the Biodiversity Conservation Act 2016 Council issued permit nit Removal or pruning of a tree or other vegetation where height exceeds 3m or circumference breast height exceeds 300mm; or Removal or pruning of a tree or other vegetation, irrespective of the size, that is: - a NSW Christmas Bush (Ceratopetalum gummiferum); - a Cabbage Tree Palm (Livistona australis); - a species listed under the Biodiversity Conservation Act 2016; - listed under the register of significant trees3; or - part of a heritage item, heritage conservation area, Aboriginal object or Aboriginal place of significance, which Council is satisfied: is of a minor nature or is for the maintenance of that item, area, object or place, and will not adversely affect the significance of that item, area, object or place.
+Council issued development consent part of a heritage item, heritage conservation Aboriginal object or Aboriginal place of significant Council is not satisfied: is of a minor nature or is for the maintenance is of a minor nature or is for the maintenance of that item, area, object or place; and will not adversely affect the significance of that item, area object or place Note: A development application will need to be lodged Council approval is not required not Removal or pruning of a tree or other vegetation: